Delegation is a great way to increase your productivity and achieve more, especially if you have limited time available.

 What is the task being delegated?
 Work this out before you delegate a task.
 Give as much detail as needed and be clear and specific.
 Don’t assume they know or you’ll set them up for failure from the start and waste time when you don’t get the outcome you want or expect.
 Confirm they understand what’s expected.

 When does this need to be done by?
 Give them a date, time when you need this task completed by or milestones reached.
 Allow plenty of notice so the person can plan it into their schedule.
+Check they’re not already committed to other work and have the time available.

 How will it be done?
 What systems, processes, actions are required to complete the task and in what way.
 What resources do they need?
 Avoid being too prescriptive or seeing only ‘one way’ to do the task.
 There may be better ways if you allow some flexibility and creativity and focus on the end result not the specific method of achieving it.